Prattaykun/beyondchatScrapping/beyondchats-blogs-frontend/README.md

 The application expects the backend API (`nodejs_analyse`) to be running.
 By default, it may look for the API at `http://localhost:3000`.

-If environment configuration is needed (e.g., API URL), check for `.env` files or create a `.env` file in the root directory:
+If environment configuration is needed (e.g., API URL), create a `.env.local` file in the root directory:

 ```env
 REACT_APP_API_BASE_URL=http://localhost:3000